When do you have a business?

 Frequently asked questions

 You should use the registration forms to register your business.
 Select Bedrijf (‘Business’), choose a legal form, and follow the steps.
 Complete the forms as fully as possible.
 Once you have done this, book an appointment to finalise your registration at one of our offices.
 You can register at any Chamber of Commerce office in the Netherlands.

 To register a new enterprise or organisation, you must pay a one-time registration fee.
 If you want to purchase a certified KVK Extract from the Business Register when you register, you can do this directly at the current fee.
-Payment is only possible with a mobile phone, debit card, or credit card.
+You can only pay by scanning the QR code on the invoice with your mobile.

 Choosing a legal form depends on various economic and personal reasons.
 For example, with which form do you pay the lowest amount of tax?
 With how many people are you starting your business?
 Or, which form provides the best protection against risks?
 Use the ‘Which legal structure suits your company?’ tool to make a choice based on your situation.
 Or read more about the different legal forms (in Dutch) and key points to consider.

 You must register your company within 1 week before or after the start of your business activities.

 You can also visit our offices earlier to register your company.
 You can do this up to 3 months before your start date.
 To do this, make an appointment with one of our offices.